– F –

 The Financial Industry Regulatory Authority (FINRA) is a private organization that regulates brokers and security exchanges in the United States.

 Financial literacy is the ability to understand and use financial skills.
 This includes personal finance, debt management, budgeting, and investing.

 Finance is the study of money and investments.
 In a business, it is called corporate finance.
 For individuals, it is called personal finance.
 Finance broadly includes accounting, financial statements, and investments.

 Financial ratios are used to evaluate a company.
 Common examples are the current ratio, return on assets, and debt ratio.
 The typical categories of financial ratios are

 - valuation ratios

-The financial statements report the financial condition of a company and its financial position.
-The four financial statements are:
+Financial statements report the financial condition of a company and its financial position.
+The three financial statements are:

 - balance sheet

 Financial statement analysis examines the financial statements to make decisions.
 It uses three basic types of analysis:

 - horizontal or trend analysis